cannin/ghist/README.md

 - View commit metadata, message body, and complete diff in the detail pane.
 - No avatars, no animations — just a fast, keyboard-driven TUI.
 - Inline diff view with the full file visible: removed lines in red, additions in green.
-- Change files on the fly by pressing `F` and typing a new path.
+- Change files on the fly by pressing `f` and typing a new path.

 ## Installation